 As an Amazon Associate, I earn from qualifying purchases.

 Leprechaun Paper Doll

 If my Leprechaun, whom I’ve called Paddy, looks familiar, it’s because he comes from the same family of Christmas characters I’ve made over the years.
-I think I’ve finally found my own style, and I’m so excited to design different characters over the coming months!
+I think I’ve finally found my own style, and I’m so excited to design different characters!